islas27/string-extensions/README.md

 # stringHelperJS
 A string builder to make strings easier to manage

-Examples of how to use the methods can be found in the examples folder, with a commented output, which can be verified by executing the example using node in any terminal: `node examples/[method].js`
+Some examples of how to use the methods can be found in the examples folder when no example is given here, with a commented output, which can be verified by executing the example using node in any terminal: `node examples/[method].js`

 ## Usage